viperproject/gobra-book/src/04/behavioral.md

 With `Valid`, implementations provide an assertion that must hold for the data structure such that a valid color can be returned.
 <!-- We must add `0 <= r` since Gobra currently does not infer this automatically for the unsigned integer type `uint32`. -->

-The type `Alpha16`, which represents a 16-bit alpha color:
+The type `Alpha16` represents a 16-bit alpha color:
 ``` go
 {{#include ./behavioral.go:Alpha16}}
 ```